software-students-spring2024/0-git-workflow-practice-ebc5802/README.md

 > when developing a robot, a software engineer would build the robot and **write the code that instructs the robot on how to move its arms and legs to walk**.
 Meanwhile, a machine learning engineer would **develop a model that serves as the robot’s ‘brain,’** teaching it how to think, interpret conversations, and respond appropriately.

 ML Engineers must understand the inner workings of a model in order to fine tune features for ideal functionalities.
 SWEs build programs which utilize the models' functionalities to achieve the end user's goal.
 Knowing this, I want to become a ML Engineer and learn how to build better brains and make AI workflows less empirical.

+Joyce Xie: This article helps me understand the key differences between ML engineers and Software enigneers.
+Software engineers build the frameworks and ML engineers train the performances of the software.
+Two roles are equally important and must collaborate for better outcomes.